wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 *   (1) A person conducting gambling must not offer or provide credit if the person knows or ought to know that the credit is intended to be used for gambling.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $10,000\.

     (3) Subsection (1) does not apply to credit offered or provided by the holder of a casino operator's licence to a person in circumstances that have been approved by---